-JACKIE PRUITT, an associate in the firm’s Chicago office, focuses her practice on white collar criminal matters, internal investigations, government enforcement actions, professional liability matters, and litigation, including matters involving challenging accounting and financial issues.
+JACKIE PRUITT, a senior managing associate in the firm’s Chicago office, focuses her practice on white collar criminal matters, internal investigations, government enforcement actions, professional liability matters, and litigation, including matters involving challenging accounting and financial issues.
 Jackie graduated from the University of Chicago Law School and holds a Master in Professional Accounting from the University of Texas at Austin.
 She is a licensed Certified Public Accountant and Certified Fraud Examiner, and has been profiled in Fraud Magazine.

 Jackie has extensive experience conducting complex domestic and international internal investigations on a variety of matters, including the Foreign Corrupt Practices Act (FCPA), fraud, bribery, and securities regulations.
 She represents clients before law enforcement and regulatory agencies, including the United States Department of Justice (DOJ), the United States Securities and Exchange Commission (SEC), the Financial Regulatory Authority (FINRA), the Public Company Accounting Oversight Board (PCAOB), and other regulators.
 In addition, Jackie assists clients in the development, implementation and evaluation of corporate compliance policies, protocols, and internal controls and has experience conducting anti-corruption and compliance-related due diligence in the business transaction context.